 Venison stock is the perfect base for this simple but fantastic traditional recipe.

-It originally called for 6 tablespoons of butter – but with the gelatin in a well-made stock you can cut much of that fat out and still achieve a very satisfying result.
+It originally called for 6 tablespoons of butter – but with the great mouth-feel from the gelatin in a well-made stock you can cut much of that fat out and still achieve a very satisfying result.

 The mix of mushrooms listed in the recipe is just a suggestion for those without wild mushrooms handy — but a good one.
 You could use plain mushrooms from the grocery store, but the soup will be much better if you use mushrooms with real character.
 They can be expensive but the difference is amazing.